westphallm1/AoMM-Cross-Mod-Sample/README.md

 	pet when summoned via the registered buff.
 This can be used to achieve an effect similar to the " (AoMM Version)" of pet items in the base mod.

+* `Pets/SampleMeleeRangedPet/`: Contains the code for a pet projectile that alternates between melee and ranged behavior depending on the player's combat pet level.
+Uses `mod.Call("GetStateDirect", ...)` to determine the player's combat pet level each frame, then
+	`mod.Call("GetParamsDirect", ...)` and `mod.Call("UpdateParamsDirect", ...)` to toggle between melee and ranged behavior.

 * `Minions/SampleGroundedMinion/`: Contains the boilerplate code for a minion that behaves like the vanilla vampire frog pet.
 No cross-mod specific code exists in this directory.
 The cross-mod minion behavior is managed entirely by `mod.Call("RegisterGroundedMinion", ...)`.